CRowdCLassic/Documentation/README.md

 All voting and other activities that can't be managed on Github will be managed at corresponding Discord channels unless stated otherwise.

 ### The governance
-- The governing body consists of three teams (Business, Development and Marketing) managed by Team Leaders(TL) and one or more Advisors(A).
+- The governing body consists of three teams (Business Operations, Research and Development and Media and Marketing) managed by Team Leaders(TL) and one or more Advisors(A).
 The teams can contain sub-teams e.g Marketing Team can have Social Media Team.
 - Everyone with Github account can add, suggest or request changes, features, etc. through Issues in corresponding project e.g. Whitepaper.
 - Decisions, elevated from certain Issues or else, are made through voting by Team Leaders with absolute majority (2/3).
 The advisors can't vote but can express their opinion on the subject to defend certain position at corresponding project's page.